SimonR1ley/AlienSpotter/README.md

   <h3 align="center">Alien Spotter</h3>

   <p align="center">
-    A react project using the Space X Api to demonstrate data visualization using charts js  <br>
+    A react project using a UFO Sighting Api from data.world to demonstrate data visualization using charts js  <br>
     <i>This However is a template file for DV200 Students!</i>

    <br />